I'm taking hormone therapy for menopause symptoms, and my monthly menstrual periods have returned. Is this normal?

 Answers from Shannon K. Laughlin-Tommaso, M.D.

 Some forms of menopause hormone therapy may cause monthly bleeding.
-This includes cyclic hormone therapy preparations that contain a combination of estrogen and a progestin.
-The progestin is used to prevent endometrial cancer if you have an intact uterus.
+This includes cyclic hormone therapy preparations that contain a combination of estrogen and progestin.
+Progestin helps protect the uterus from endometrial cancer if you have an intact uterus.

-Menopause hormone therapy can result in bleeding that may be light or may be as heavy as a normal period.
-If you're concerned about your bleeding, make an appointment to see your doctor or health care provider.
+Menopause hormone therapy can result in light bleeding or bleeding that's as heavy as a normal period.
+If your bleeding concerns you, make an appointment to see your doctor or health care provider.

-Potential causes of abnormal bleeding during or after menopause include:
+Abnormal bleeding during or after menopause also might result from:

 - Thinning of the tissue lining the vagina and uterus due to a decrease in estrogen

 - Infections of the uterus, such as endometritis and cervicitis